Score Breakdown by Category

 Anthropic scores higher on my fairness index (72 vs 55), largely because it states it does not use consumer chat data to train models by default and its opt-out posture is clearer.
 If training-data exposure is your main concern, that difference is meaningful.
 The full Anthropic review is linked above.

-In my framework's view, yes, in principle.
+On an automated read, yes, in principle.
 When an AI company is in active litigation, a preservation order can require it to retain certain records, which can cut against a routine deletion request.
+In fact OpenAI's own help docs now flag that retention for certain services may be affected by recent legal developments, a reference to the court-ordered log preservation in the copyright MDL.
 The practical takeaway is that, while any such hold is in effect, some data you might expect to be deleted may need to be retained.
 That is a reason to be conservative about what you put in, not a reason to panic.
 Confirm the current status of any specific litigation before relying on it.

-This page is attorney-supervised informational content, not legal advice, and does not create an attorney-client relationship.
+This page is an automated, opinion-based methodology assessment of OpenAI's published terms, not legal advice, and it does not create an attorney-client relationship.
 Terms and privacy policies change; verify the current language in your own account and OpenAI's published documents before relying on anything here.
-For a question specific to your situation, you can email me the facts and any documents.
+For a question specific to your situation, you can email the facts and any documents to owner@terms.law.

-Below is how I read OpenAI's current Terms of Use and related published policies on the points that matter most: data retention, content ownership, and training.
+Below is an automated read of OpenAI's current Terms of Use and related published policies on the points that matter most: data retention, content ownership, and training.
 Verify the current language in OpenAI's own documents and your own account before relying on any of it.
+Automated assessment, as of June 27, 2026.

 As I read the privacy terms, a deletion request reduces future exposure but does not guarantee erasure of everything already processed, and a preservation order in pending litigation can require retention of data you asked to delete.
 Treat deletion as a goal, not a guarantee.